sherpa/sherpa/docs/developer/index.rst

   >>> from sherpa.data import Data1D, Data1DInt, Data2D

-As examples, we have a one-dimension dataset with data values (dependent axis, y) of 2.3, 13.2, and -4.3 corresponding to the independent axis (x) values of 1, 2, and 5::
+As examples, we have a one-dimensional dataset with data values (dependent axis, y) of 2.3, 13.2, and -4.3 corresponding to the independent axis (x) values of 1, 2, and 5::